-- Ensuring that the service environment and educational program supports children and families to make healthy choices for eating, oral health and active play (refer to Definitions); - Providing ongoing information, resources and support to families, to assist in the promotion of optimum health, including oral health, for young children (refer to Sources); - Recognising families, educators and staff as role models and encouraging them to bring/use foods and drinks that are in line with the service's Nutrition, Oral Health and Active Play Policy; - Ensuring the implementation of adequate health and hygiene procedures, and safe practices for handling, preparing and storing food, to minimise risks to children being educated and cared for by the service (Regulation 77) (refer to Hygiene Policy and Food Safety Policy); - Ensuring measures are in place to prevent cross-contamination of any food given to children with diagnosed food allergies and/or diabetes (refer to Anaphylaxis Policy, Asthma Policy, Diabetes Policy and Food Safety Policy); - Ensuring that all educators/staff are aware of, and plan for, the dietary needs of all children
+- Ensuring that the service environment and educational program supports children and families to make healthy choices for eating, oral health and active play (refer to Definitions); - Providing ongoing information, resources and support to families, to assist in the promotion of optimum health, including oral health, for young children (refer to Sources); - Recognising families, educators and staff as role models and encouraging them to bring/use foods and drinks that are in line with the service's Nutrition, Oral Health and Active Play Policy; - Ensuring the implementation of adequate health and hygiene procedures, and safe practices for handling, preparing and storing food, to minimise risks to children being educated and cared for by the service (Regulation 77) (refer to Hygiene Policy and Food Safety Policy); - Ensuring measures are in place to prevent cross-contamination of any food given to children with diagnosed food allergies and/or diabetes (refer to Anaphylaxis Policy, Asthma Policy, Diabetes Policy and Food Safety Policy); - Including healthy eating and oral health information and policy requirements in educator and staff orientation/induction

-- Ensuring that fresh drinking water (preferably tap water) is readily available at all times, indoors and outdoors, and reminding children to drink water throughout the day, including at snack/lunch times (Regulation 78(1)(a)) (Only tap water and plain milk are encouraged.); - Ensuring that food and drinks are available to children at frequent and regular intervals throughout the day (Regulation 78(1)(b)); - Ensuring educators are supported to access a range of resources to increase their capacity to promote healthy eating, oral health and active play initiatives for children; - Ensuring staff and educators are supported by having healthy food options in the staff room, for staff meetings and for professional learning; - Ensuring that discretionary food and drinks do not appear in any sponsorship, fundraising or marketing activities; - Ensuring celebrations and other service events such as end of term parties, promote healthy food options and limit discretionary options; - Ensuring service facilities and equipment enable active travel and road safety for children, staff, educators and families; - Ensuring space and facilities are available to allow staff and educators to store and prepare healthy food.
+- Ensuring that all educators/staff are aware of, and plan for, the dietary needs of all children - Ensuring that fresh drinking water (preferably tap water) is readily available at all times, indoors and outdoors, and reminding children to drink water throughout the day, including at snack/lunch times (Regulation 78(1)(a)) (Only tap water and plain milk are encouraged.); - Ensuring that food and drinks are available to children at frequent and regular intervals throughout the day (Regulation 78(1)(b)); - Ensuring educators are supported to access a range of resources to increase their capacity to promote healthy eating, oral health and active play initiatives for children; - Ensuring staff and educators are supported by having healthy food options in the staff room, for staff meetings and for professional learning; - Ensuring that discretionary food and drinks do not appear in any sponsorship, fundraising or marketing activities; - Ensuring celebrations and other service events such as end of term parties, promote healthy food options and limit discretionary options; - Ensuring service facilities and equipment enable active travel and road safety for children, staff, educators and families: - Ensuring space and facilities are available to allow staff and educators to store and prepare healthy food. - Educators and staff are supported to be physically active and minimise sedentary behaviour, both inside and outside of work hours. - Physical activity and healthy eating information and policy requirements are included in educator and staff orientation/induction. - Local parks, bike paths and recreation facilities are used and promoted where appropriate to encourage physical activity.